buildfirst/buildfirst/README.md

-# Build First: JavaScript Applications
+# Designing Javascript Applications: A Build First Approach

-_**Accompanying code samples and snippets for the Build First: JavaScript Applications book.**_
+**Accompanying code samples and snippets for the _Designing Javascript Applications: A Build First Approach_ book.**

 This are the accompanying code samples and snippets for a book I wrote about **JavaScript build processes and application architecture**.
-Want to [_learn more about it_](http://bevacqua.io/buildfirst "Build First: JavaScript Applications")?
+Want to [_learn more about it_](http://bevacqua.io/buildfirst "Designing Javascript Applications: A Build First Approach")?

 # Installation